inparallel/pusherpp/README.md

 	Pusherpp::CPusher pusher("YOUR APP ID", "YOUR KEY", "YOUR SECRET");
 	Pusherpp::CPusherReply response; // To store response received from Pusher

+	// Note that all calls in this library are blocking

 	// Get a list of channels
 	response = pusher.getChannels();
 	std::cout << response.message << std::endl;